 NZES mentoring scheme

-The NZES mentoring scheme was launched in 2019 as an opportunity for members to build their networks and develop their careers.
+The NZES mentoring scheme provides an opportunity for members to build networks and develop their careers.
+We’ve been running it for several years now, and the feedback has been very positive.
 Each year, around March-April we put out a call seeking participants to act as mentors and mentees.
 Mentees must be NZES members (see members-only area for further information - note, you will need to log in), but anyone with experience in ecology can act as a mentor.
 If you would like to register your interest in advance, please email Kate McAlpine: email@example.com.

 Become a member

 Donations made by members, sponsors and members of the public help us do our job better.
 The New Zealand Ecological Society is registered with the Charities Commission, so donations over $5 qualify for a tax credit.
 Click here for more details.